Ontario family law valuation guide

 Why Alpha

 A 5.0-star reputation for clear, defensible residential valuations.
-For divorce and separation, that means a report your lawyer can rely on and the other side cannot easily dismiss.
+For divorce and separation, that means a report both parties and their advisers can assess from the same documented market evidence.

 Equalization usually turns on value at the date of separation.
 We prepare retrospective appraisals using comparable sales from that date.